NERV-DAO/documentation/NERV by-laws.md

 Any DAO member can publish a new proposal or propose changes to an existing proposals by using the forums on the on-line platform.
 The proposals must consist of title, abstract and body:

-I.The title must be a short phrase associated with the proposal with a maximum of 30 words.
+I. The title must be a short phrase associated with the proposal with a maximum of 30 words.

-Ii.The abstract should also briefly explain the subject to which it refers, and consist of between 100 and 300 words.
+II.
+The abstract should also briefly explain the subject to which it refers, and consist of between 100 and 300 words.

-Iii.The body, without limitations, must contain the proposal itself as detailed as possible with the appropriate legal terms preferably.
+III.
+The body, without limitations, must contain the proposal itself as detailed as possible with the appropriate legal terms preferably.
 Attached to it may be added documents, images, PDF files, etc., other file formats that convey fundamental information to the understanding and elaboration of the proposal at hand.

+IV.
+If vote turnout is consistently low, proposals by members of NERV with exception to SEELE should be approved by adaptive quorom biasing with positive turnout bias.
+Otherwise by simple majority always.

 <p align="center">
 <b>( article 3-b )</b><br>